Does the Man Wearing the Collar Matter?

 St. Paul stresses the importance of teaching in 1 Tim.
 1:2 because “...faith comes through hearing, and hearing by the Word of God” (Romans 10:17).
 Pastors need to have and develop social and interpersonal skills necessary to connect and communicate effectively long term.
 Crippling social paralysis, severe autism, and other such maladies are not insurmountable, but should generate a significant pause when considering seminarian applicants, because they directly conflict with this essential pastoral duty.
 If you cannot speak to people with ease and conviction, you cannot be a pastor.

 Article V and Article XXVIII of the Augsburg Confession reasonably extend teaching to include preaching, forgiving and retaining sins, and administering the Sacraments.
 Our pastors must be able to both learn the Gospel and preach it to others.
 They must be entrusted to understand and “...hold fast the faithful word…” (Titus 1:9), but not to keep it to themselves, or only talk with other pastors.
 No, St. Paul specifies they learn these things to teach the church of God, and to “...exhort and convict those who contradict” (Titus 1:9).
 The only way congregations can receive eternal righteousness, the Holy Spirit, and eternal life is via the administration of the Word and the Sacraments.
-If a man cannot do these things, then his vacation lies elsewhere.
+If a man cannot do these things, then his vocation lies elsewhere.

 Amongst others of St. Paul’s writings, this is where the analogy of pastors to SOF gains even more traction.
 St. Paul expects pastors to confront the evils that await them eagerly.
 Wearing the full armor of God (Ephesians 6:10-20) and wading into enemy territory, our pastors must be at both times hospitable (1 Tim.
 3:2) and ready for a fight, eager to sharply rebuke, “that they may be sound in the faith” (Titus 1:13).
 We don’t just need scholars; we need scholars that are ready to fight against the anti-Christian world we live in.